psvet/obey/README.md

 ## Contributing

 Contibutions to Obey are welcomed and encouraged.
 If you would like to make a contribution please fork the repository and submit a PR with changes.
 Acceptance of PR's is based on a review by core contributors.
-To increase the likelyhood of acceptance please ensure the following:
+To increase the likelihood of acceptance please ensure the following:

 * The PR states the reason for the modification/addition to the API **in detail**
 * All tests are passing and coverage is at, or near, 100%